RobiatAbdulazeez/RobiatsBookStore2/RobiatsBookStore2/README.txt

 i added an index view and copied the code from my index.cshtml from the Views/category and used it to modify my product and modified my code to include the Title,ISBN,Price,Author and the category  and i also created a product.js file i linked m project with the product.js file i created earlier

+7:00
+I created an Upsert.cs for products and modify in Area/Admin/Views and i used the product file provided for us in the assignment folder i also added a rich textbox to the text are inside the product with the tiny.cloud by creating an account and using the api key generated i checjed the product create button and everything is working perfectly